Build your own SQLite, Part 1: Listing tables

 Bootstrapping the project

 Let's start by creating a new Rust project.
-We'll use the cargo add
+We'll use the cargo add to add our only dependency

 cargo new rsqlite